Our Top Ten Tips

 Your child may want to ‘socially transition’ – perhaps they’ve already begun.
 It mainly involves dressing in clothes and adopting a hair style that signals their membership of the other gender, choosing a new name and asking people to refer to them using new pronouns.
 Girls will often want to wear a ‘binder’ to flatten their chest.
 Many children will also have read about transitioning medically – ie by changing their bodies via hormones and surgery – so they may be keen for a referral to GIDS, the NHS’s gender clinic for children, to access those interventions.

-The issue of gender identity is widespread in today's society and our job as parents is to help our children navigate their way through it without it causing them damage, from unnecessary medical treatment, a disrupted education, or harm to family relationships.
+The issue of gender identity is widespread in today’s society and our job as parents is to help our children navigate their way through it without it causing them damage, from unnecessary health risks, a disrupted education, harm to family relationships, or loss of fertility.

 Sex reassignment can be right for some people, but it’s never the easy option.
 Quite a few transsexuals – people who’ve had the surgery – are now expressing concern that children may only be seeing the sales pitch and not the small print (for example here and here).
 Young people who transitioned (whether medically or socially), only to realise it wasn’t right for them, are also sharing their experiences (for example here and here).